 Every detail is important – from the venue and its ambience to the food and service, as well as the drinks and even your guests.

 Just remember, even with the best planning and preparation, unfortunate situations and mistakes can happen.

 Make sure you have people helping you in case of last-minute incidentals, so that you can focus on ensuring your guests are well taken care.

-4) When judging the Venue Awards, you said that the authentic taste of a dish was important.
+#4 When judging our (2018) Venue Awards, you said that the authentic taste of a dish was important.
 What did you mean and what should couples look out for during a food tasting?